Privacy policy

 1. Advertising on particular types of website - for example newspapers and magazines' websites.
 This is 'contextual advertising' - we buy space on these websites and our adverts are shown based on other content displayed on the page: it is not targeted to particular individuals.

-2. Advertising to people signed up with an online platform (such as Facebook or Google) based on what the platform knows about them, e.g. we may ask Facebook to show a particular advert to people interested in running events living around Birmingham, or men aged over 50 living in the North East of England in lower income brackets.
+2. Advertising to people signed up with an online platform (such as Facebook, Tiktok or Google) based on what the platform knows about them, e.g. we may ask Meta to show a particular advert to people interested in running events living around Birmingham, or men aged over 50 living in the North East of England in lower income brackets.
 We use this method to promote general awareness of Macmillan, fundraising and information about the support available for people living with cancer that Macmillan provides.
 In the latter case we do not track individual responders, we keep a tally of how many people clicked through to our information page so we understand whether our advertising is effective.
 We also do not target individuals based upon any special category personal data (e.g. health data) - instead we would target a segment of the population that may benefit from an increased awareness of available support or screening programmes (for example).

-4. 'Look-alike' / 'Similar' audiences: We send a list of 'hashed' email addresses to an online platform such as Facebook or Google (hashing is a security measure whereby the information is turned into a code).
+4. 'Look-alike' / 'Similar' audiences: We send a list of 'hashed' email addresses to an online platform such as Facebook, Tiktok or Google (hashing is a security measure whereby the information is turned into a code).
 The online platform matches these hashed email addresses to existing users, and then creates a group of people with similar characteristics and present our advertising to them.
 We use this method for our fundraising campaigns only.

 'Custom audiences'/ 'Customer matches': We use a similar method to send information and support about our fundraising campaigns to people who have already signed up for these.
 We send a list of hashed email addresses of persons who have signed up to our fundraising campaigns to the online platform, and the online platform then matches these email addresses to users.
 For example, if you signed up to the World’s Biggest Coffee Morning event, you might see event information when you are logged in to a relevant online platform.